HackerYou/HYFallBootcamp2014/1-HTML-CSS/week2/day2/1-lists.md

 ### list-style-type

-Filled in dots, or "disc", are the default for unordered lists and decimal numbers for ordered lists, but we have total control over that:
+Filled-in dots, or "discs", are the default for unordered lists and decimal numbers for ordered lists, but we have total control over that:

 	ul {
 		list-style-type: square;